Bún bò Huế: Features

 Outside the city of Huế, it is called bún bò Huế to denote its origin.
 Within Huế and surrounding cities, it is known simply as bún bò.
 The broth is prepared by simmering beef bones and beef shank with lemongrass, and then seasoned with fermented shrimp sauce and sugar for taste.
 Spicy chili oil is added later during the cooking process.

+Another notable feature in the dish's flavor is the pot it is cooked in.
+It is traditional to use an aluminum pot with a round base and small opening, most commonly in Huế.

 Bún bò usually includes thin slices of marinated and boiled beef shank, chunks of oxtail, and pork knuckles.

 Bún bò is commonly served with lime wedges, cilantro sprigs, diced green onions, raw sliced onions, chili sauce, thinly sliced banana blossom, red cabbage, mint, basil, perilla, Persicaria odorata or Vietnamese coriander (rau răm), saw tooth herb (ngò gai) and sometimes mung bean sprouts.
 Thinly sliced purple cabbage is sometimes used as a substitute when banana blossoms are not available.
 Purple cabbage most resembles banana blossom in texture, though not in taste.
 Fish sauce and shrimp paste are added to the soup according to taste.
 Ingredients might be varied by region due to their availability.

+Bún bò huế has regional variations across Vietnam.
+Most notably, Huế (it’s origin), the North, and the South.
+In Saigon’s version of bún bò huế, chả lụa, is substituted instead of crab cakes and blood cakes.
+Its distinct orange color is due to the addition of annatto seed oil.
+In Hanoi’s version of bún bò huế, there is sweetness in the broth from the beef legs and tendons.
+There are also some substitutes, like replacing crab cakes with meatballs, as they are not as popular with local eaters in the North.

 This version of bún bò Huế includes rice vermicelli, beef brisket, pork leg, pig blood curd, and other ingredients.